ShohaibKhan/chaloDemo/SPECIFICATION.md

     - [ ]  We are showing the top 5 cars with maximum waiting period, top 5 cars with least waiting period, and top 5 manufacturer brands with highest waiting periods globally
     - [ ]  Individual pages contain more specific information and knobs for authenticated users.
     - [ ]  The feed reveals overall activity on the site **as a potential buyers representation**, which is present on the home page through a section of a segment, but is linked to it’s own page with all details
-- [ ]  Walled Garden
+- [ x]  Walled Garden
     - [ ]  To fit the Data Capture and Data Reveal Requirements
 - [ ]  Final pieces
     - [ ]  Search functionality to surface all relevant information
-    - [ ]  Dealer Phone Verification
+    - [ x]  Dealer Phone Verification
-        - [ ]  Our team will verify the Dealer’s legitimacy over a phone call and activate the account via a toggle that’s visible to **Administrators**
+        - [ x]  Our team will verify the Dealer’s legitimacy over a phone call and activate the account via a toggle that’s visible to **Administrators**
     - [ ]  Dealer Credits
         - [ ]  Each dealer can access 100 credits per week for free, and more can be purchased from us wholesale.
 Depending on the intent-to-buy model, a **new potential buyer** can be worth 5-25 credits